MicrosoftDocs/xamarin-docs/docs/android/deploy-test/building-apps/build-properties.md

 [bundle-config-format]: https://developer.android.com/studio/build/building-cmdline#bundleconfig

+## AndroidBundleToolExtraArgs

+Specifies additional
+command-line options to pass to the **bundletool** command when build app bundles.

+This property was added in Xamarin.Android 11.3.

 ## AndroidClassParser

 A string property which controls how
 `.jar` files are parsed.
 Possible values include:

 - **class-parse**: Uses `class-parse.exe` to parse Java bytecode directly, without assistance of a JVM.
-This value is experimental.

 - **jar2xml**: Use `jar2xml.jar` to use Java reflection to extract types and members from a `.jar` file.